-Attention of the importers, trade and their agents is drawn to the Boards Circular No.17/2011-Customs dtd.
-08.04.2011 which explains the provision regarding Self-Assessment of Customs duty in respect of imported and export goods by the importer or exporter, as the case may be.
-This means that while the responsibility for assessment would be shifted to the importer / exporter, the Customs officers would have the power to verify such assessments and make re-assessment, where warranted.
-The proposed changes have become effective immediately from the date of enactment of the Finance Act, 2011.
-It is necessary that the new legislative provisions are carefully studied and applied correctly to ensure that there is no disruption in the assessment work, and clearance of imported and export goods continues smoothly.
-2. New Section 17 of the Customs Act, 1962 provides for self-assessment of duty on imported and export goods by the importer or exporter himself by filing a Bill of Entry or Shipping Bill, as the case may be, in the electronic form (new Section 46 or 50).
+- 2. ����� The Finance Act, 2011 which was assented by the President on 08.04.2011 stipulates �Self-Assessment� of Customs duty in respect of imported and export goods by the importer or exporter, as the case may be.
+This means that while the responsibility for assessment would be shifted to the importer / exporter, the Customs officers would have the power to verify such assessments and make re-assessment, where warranted. - 3.
+New Section 17 of the Customs Act, 1962 provides for self-assessment of duty on imported and export goods by the importer or exporter himself by filing a Bill of Entry or Shipping Bill, as the case may be, in the electronic form (new Section 46 or 50).
 The importer or exporter at the time of self-assessment will ensure that he declares the correct classification, applicable rate of duty, value, benefit of exemption notifications claimed, if any, in respect of the imported / export goods while presenting Bill of Entry or Shipping Bill.
-This should not pose any new difficulties since the importers / exporters and CHAs have been filing these documents containing the required details regularly in the ICES.

-3. Important changes are also made in Section 46 of the Customs Act, 1962 whereby it has been made mandatory for the importer to make entry for the imported goods by presenting a Bill of Entry electronically to the proper officer except for the cases where it is not feasible to make such entry electronically.
+This should not pose any new difficulties since the importers / exporters and CHAs have been filing these documents containing the required details regularly in the ICES. - 4.
+Important changes are also made in Section 46 of the Customs Act, 1962 whereby it has been made mandatory for the importer to make entry for the imported goods by presenting a Bill of Entry electronically to the proper officer except for the cases where it is not feasible to make such entry electronically.
 While this is not a new requirement, it provides a legal basis for electronic filing.
 Where it is not feasible to file these documents in the System, the concerned Commissioner can allow filing of Bill of Entry in manual mode by the importer.
 These Bills of Entry would continue to be regulated by Bill of Entry (Forms) Regulations, 1976.
-However, this facility should not be allowed in a routine manner and Commissioner of Customs should ensure that manual filing of Bill of Entry is allowed only in genuine and deserving cases.
+However, this facility shall not be allowed in a routine manner and the manual filing of Bill of Entry shall be allowed only in genuine and deserving cases.
 Similarly, on export side also, Section 50 of the Customs Act, 1962 makes it obligatory for exporters to make entry of export goods by presenting a Shipping Bill electronically to the proper officer except for the cases where it is not found feasible to make such entry electronically.
 The Commissioner concerned in these cases may allow manual filing of Shipping Bill.
-Again, this authority should be exercised cautiously and only in genuine cases.
+Again, this authority shall be exercised cautiously and only in genuine cases.